 No pregnancy-related health concerns over the vaccine have been discovered by the CDC, but it’s always smart to err on the side of caution.

-Why Should Young Kids Be Vaccinated Against HPV?
+Why Are Young Kids Being Vaccinated Against HPV?

 Just as we vaccinate our kids against things like measles or tetanus before they may come in contact with those diseases, the HPV vaccine is most effective when it’s given long before exposure to the virus.